limix/CellRegMap/usage.md

 CellRegMap function: _estimate_betas()_

-For more details on the tests above and underlying assumptions we refer the reader to the Supplementary Methods available as part of the [paper's Supplementary Material](https://www.biorxiv.org/content/10.1101/2021.09.01.458524v1.supplementary-material).
+For more details on the tests above and underlying assumptions we refer the reader to the Supplementary Methods available as part of the [paper's Appendix](https://www.embopress.org/action/downloadSupplement?doi=10.15252%2Fmsb.202110663&file=msb202110663-sup-0001-Appendix.pdf).

 ## Simple usage example